 Student's Name: ID Number: Faculty Member (print/sign): / Course: Date: in the Student Handbook.
-Faculty member's assessment of the Low-Level violation: minicand/or penalty imposed (such as less small portion of the overall work recommendation in the management of the overall work recommendation in the overall with the commendation in the overall work recommendation in the overall work recommendatio antially affects a student's final grade, because the assignment value giving the student no credit for the work in question) consist of a work required for the course.
+Faculty member's assessment of the Low-Level violation: minicand/or penalty imposed (such as less small portion of the overall work recommendation in the management of the overall work recommendation in the overall work recommendation antially affects a student's final grade, because the assignment value giving the student no credit for the work in question) consist of a work required for the course.
 Its in a student receiving a grade of F in the course; possible further e Academic Integrity Officer. de, in addition to describing the violation, the date of violation, and Student Section: I am aware of my rights with the Coll Integrity Officer or the Academic Int lege Judicial System including the right to a hearing by the Academic regrity Hearing Board.
 I admit to violating t sanction issued by the faculty mem the Academic Integrity Policy as stated above and accept the above ber.
 I admit to violating t above sanction issued by the facult the Academic Integrity Policy as stated above but I do not accept the y member.
 I do not admit to vi accept the above sanction issued b iolating the Academic Integrity Policy as stated above and I do not y the faculty member.
 I do not admit to vice the above sanction issued by the fa plating the Academic Integrity Policy as stated above but I do accept culty member.
 Student's Signature